-- Most commonly caused by Candida albicans, though glabrata and parasilosis are also common
+- Most commonly caused by Candida albicans, although Candida glabrata and Candida parapsilosis are also common

 - CNS infection almost always caused by hematogenous spread with disseminated systemic infection

 - Small, round-to-oval, thin-walled, yeast-like fungi that reproduce by budding or fusion